 La Boulangerie (4600 Magazine Street)

-The tarts, scones, quiches, and muffins at this French bakery and cafe are almost too pretty to eat, and all menu items are hand-prepared according to traditional recipes.
+Tarts, scones, quiches, and muffins at this French bakery and cafe are almost too pretty to eat, and all menu items are hand-prepared according to traditional recipes.
 Sit at a sidewalk table with an almond croissant and a cafe au lait and feel like you’ve been transported to Paris.

 Mojo Coffee House (4700 Freret Street)

 Stacks of local alt-weeklies?
 Check.
 College radio on the speakers?
 Check.
-Free wi-fi and plenty of table space for settling in and work for the long haul without receiving dirty looks from a barista?
+Free wi-fi and plenty of table space for settling in and working for the long haul without receiving dirty looks from a barista?
 Check.
 Chalkboard menu?
 Check.
 This dim, cozy coffee house features all the coffee shop staples, plus its own locally roasted beans.
 Try the Mojo blend in a cup or take home a bag of beans as a souvenir.
 Sandwiches and pastries round out the menu.
 For those mornings when you just need caffeine and a quick bite, nothing beats Mojo.

 Raw Republic (4528 Magazine Street)

 Raw Republic’s cold-pressed, organic juices are a healthy way to kickstart your day.
 The bright, modern storefront offers coffee, smoothies, salads, cereal, and grab-and-go vegan fare, too.
 Though the storefront is tiny, a staircase leads to an upstairs room with balcony seating — perfect for people-watching while sipping your green juice.
+They also deliver.

 The Rook Cafe (4516 Freret Street)

-Rook, a quiet hangout popular with the locals, serves vegan pastries and locally roasted coffee.
+The Rook, a quiet hangout popular with the locals, serves vegan pastries and locally roasted coffee.
 Free wi-fi and shelves lined with books and tabletop games are also a draw.
 The cozy coffee shop also hosts frequent gamers’ nights and pop-ups.

 Another Broken Egg Cafe (2917 Magazine Street)